nodeup/transcriptions/24-a-debugging-show.md

 ## Introduction

-Mikeal Rogers: Hello, welcome to NodeUp, episode 24.
+*Mikeal Rogers*: Hello, welcome to NodeUp, episode 24.
 I'm Mikael Rogers.
 We've got Daniel Shaw on the line, Matt Ranney on the line, we got Charlie Robbins on the line, and we got mixmax (craig) on the background, checking out the levels.
 This is our first show on Google Hangouts.
 We wanted to thank ... and